backstage/backstage/.changeset/twenty-parents-relate.md

 '@backstage/backend-test-utils': patch
 ---

-All mock service factories and mock service implementations are now available via two new exports, `mockServices`, and `mockFactories`.
+All mock service factories and mock service implementations are now available via the new experimental `mockServices` export.